If you just got a new ride and it’s time to replace the brake pads, you may want to know disc brake pad sizes and if all brake pads are the same.

 Ceramic brake pads

-Last but not the least in our list of types of brake pads is ceramic.
-Ceramic brake pads are becoming increasingly popular in recent years, and they come as OEM pads in recent luxury model cars.
+Last but not least, our list of types of brake pads includes ceramic.
+Ceramic brake pads have become increasingly popular in recent years, and they are now available as OEM pads on many recent luxury models.

-Auto manufacturers and aftermarket producers produce ceramic brake pads to reduce the heat, noise, and brake dust produced during the braking process.
+Auto manufacturers and aftermarket producers produce ceramic brake pads to reduce heat, noise, and brake dust during braking.
 While ceramic brake pads are quiet, long-lasting, and effective at most temperatures, they’re not meant for heavy-duty or high-performance applications.

 A semi-metallic is a better option if you plan to run a truck or any high-performance applications.
-That said, ceramic brake pads are quiet, last longer, and don’t create much dust on the wheel, which many car owners with premium wheels prefer.
+That said, ceramic brake pads are quiet, last longer, and produce less dust on the wheels, which many car owners with premium wheels prefer.

 Pros: